Caitanyakotla/Apache-Airflow/README.md

 The above screen shows it’s running six containers:

-Webserver – The Airflow UI, can be accessed at localhost:8080 Redis – This is required by our worker and Scheduler to queue tasks and execute them Worker – This is the Celery worker, which keeps on polling on the Redis process for any incoming tasks; then processes them, and updates the status in Scheduler
+Webserver – The Airflow UI, can be accessed at localhost:8080.

+Redis – This is required by our worker and Scheduler to queue tasks and execute them.

+Worker – This is the Celery worker, which keeps on polling on the Redis process for any incoming tasks; then processes them, and updates the status in Scheduler.

-Flower – The UI for all running Celery workers and its threads Scheduler – Airflow Scheduler, which queues tasks on Redis, that are picked and processed by Celery workers.
+Flower – The UI for all running Celery workers and its threads.

+Scheduler – Airflow Scheduler, which queues tasks on Redis, that are picked and processed by Celery workers.

 Postgres – The database is shared by all Airflow processes to record and display DAGs’ state and other information.